JaroGee/42SG_C_Piscine/README.md

    - The exam folder will usually be provided as a compressed file or mounted directory.

    - Extract or copy it into your home directory before starting.

+   - Open another terminal or VScode to work on exam questions.

 #### 7. Question order